psteichen/clusil-website/_events/wg-bcms.md

 published: false

 ---
-Please be invited to the next session of the **WG-BCMS,** which is scheduled for Wednesday 14 November 2018.

 We will continue the discussion around the topic BIA.
 In addition we can also propose, to exchange experiences, of organizing and realizing a table top exercise.